quality icon

 Average car insurance cost in Louisiana by age

-Let’s take a closer look at how much you might pay in Louisiana for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in Louisiana, based on age and gender.

 Average car insurance cost in Louisiana for young drivers

-For instance, 20-year-old male drivers in Louisiana pay an average of $10,037 per year for car insurance, while females of the same age pay $8,093.
+For instance, a 20-year-old male driver in Louisiana pays an average of $10,037 annually for car insurance, compared to $8,093 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers